jsbaan/jsbaan.github.io/_posts/2025-01-14-ai-chat-app-from-scratch-part-1.md

 Setting up the actual language model is pretty easy, nicely demonstrating that ML engineering is usually more about engineering than ML.
 Since I want our app to run on a laptop, model inference should be fast and CPU-based with low memory.

-I looked at several inference engines, like Fastchain with vLLM or Huggingface TGI, but went with [llama.cpp](https://github.com/ggerganov/llama.cpp/tree/master) because it’s popular, fast, lightweight and supports CPU-based inference.
+I looked at several inference engines, like [Fastchat with vLLM](https://github.com/lm-sys/FastChat/blob/main/docs/vllm_integration.md) or [Huggingface TGI](https://huggingface.co/docs/text-generation-inference/en/index), but went with [llama.cpp](https://github.com/ggerganov/llama.cpp/tree/master) because it’s popular, fast, lightweight and supports CPU-based inference.
 Llama.cpp is written in C/C++ and [conveniently provides a Docker image](https://github.com/ggerganov/llama.cpp/blob/master/examples/server/README.md) with its inference engine and a simple web server that implements the popular [OpenAI API specification](https://github.com/openai/openai-openapi?tab=readme-ov-file).
 It comes with a basic UI for experimenting, but we’ll build our own UI shortly.

 As for the actual language model, I chose the quantized [Qwen2-0.5B-Instruct](https://huggingface.co/Qwen/Qwen2-0.5B-Instruct-GGUF) model from Alibaba Cloud, whose responses are surprisingly coherent given how small it is.